The Dangers of Conscientious Culture With Barrington Martin II & Corey Kilpack | OAP #79

 Right.

-They're all selfless, nobody would get off fucking boat.
+Nobody would get off a fucking boat.

-Yeah, it's a it's a great metaphor.
+And it's a great metaphor.

-Like, obviously, the whole world can't get by if everyone does this, and yet we're at this place where we're conditioning people and saying, Yeah, but we need like 98% of you to go along with that shit.
+And yet we're at this place where we're conditioning people and saying, yeah, but we need like 98% of you to go along with that shit.

-Like, we're we're conditioning people because hey, we want a whole bunch of them to be doing this all the time, and we're pushing them into this submissive role of like, hey, be really conscientious and care a lot.
+Like, we're conditioning people because, hey, we want a whole bunch of them to be doing this all the time.

-You need to care until you're shaking you care so bad, but don't do anything for yourself, we'll take care of it for you.
+You care so bad, but don't do anything for yourself.

 Fuck.

-Like animal, did you guys have to read Animal Farm when you were in school?
+Like, did you guys have to read Animal Farm when you were in school?

-1984, Animal Farm, all of that.
+1984, Animal Farm, all that.

-You remember the horse in Animal Farm.
+I'm so happy that you remember the horse in Animal Farm.

 Every time the system broke down another notch, he just said, I will work harder.

-And then I think in the end he gives out and dies.
+And then I think in the end, he gives out and dies.

 Correct.

-Yeah, until it ends, like you have a dysfunctional system.
+Like you have a dysfunctional system.

 Like you, and it feels like more and more we're sending this message out, especially to young boys now.

-And like I know we have all these jokes anywhere with your participation trophy and everything else, where we're suddenly at this point where oh, if you're the winner, you're an asshole.
+And like, I know we have all these jokes anywhere with your participation trophy and everything else where we're suddenly at this point where, oh, if you're the winner, you're an asshole.

-Yeah, like if you won, it's because you took something, you did something, you hurt everyone else who didn't win.
+Like, if you won, it's because you took something, you did something, you hurt everyone else who didn't win.

 This is the bullshit thing.

-So I was I was in chess club when I was in elementary school, and this is before participation trophies were actually a thing.
+So I was in chess club when I was in elementary school.

-And uh they handed out like these pink ribbons to everyone, all the kids who like didn't place.
+And they handed out like these pink ribbons to everyone, all the kids who like didn't place.

-And I remember being so offended when they handed me one, they thought that they were like helping out, and like, hey, you know, you get a ribbon too, you know, so you don't feel left out.
+They thought that they were like helping out and like, hey, you know, you get a ribbon too, you know, so you don't feel left out.

 But I was like, this is the fucking ribbon that means that you lost.